-Montana Campus Compact was founded by eight Montana college and university presidents, including Richard Littlebear of Chief Dullknife College and George Dennison from the University of Montana.
-Through the mid-1980s and early 1990s there was a great deal of new activity and organization across many sectors to better respond to community needs, and strengthen American democracy (i.e. Campus Compact, which was founded nationally in 1985, Points of Light in 1990, the Corporation for National and Community Service in 1990 and AmeriCorps shortly after, The Campus Opportunity Outreach League, etc.).
+Montana Campus Compact was founded by eight Montana college and university presidents, including Richard Littlebear of Chief Dull Knife College and George Dennison of the University of Montana.
+Through the mid-1980s and early 1990s there was a great deal of new activity and organization across many sectors to better respond to community needs, and strengthen American democracy.
+Some examples include Campus Compact, founded nationally in 1985, Points of Light in 1990, the Corporation for National and Community Service in 1990 and AmeriCorps shortly after, The Campus Opportunity Outreach League, and more.

 Throughout the 1990s, 2000s and 2010s, Campus Compact has won several federal Learn and Serve America and AmeriCorps grants, and successfully administered programs that trained faculty in service learning pedagogy, and which placed college student AmeriCorps members in service to their host communities.
 The Faculty Fellows (Learn and Serve) and Campus Corps (AmeriCorps) programs engaged hundreds of participants, leveraged several million dollars in grant funds and AmeriCorps Education Award for Montana College students.
 In 2000, MTCC won a VISTA grant, and began offering anti-poverty, capacity building VISTA members to its affiliate campuses and to community nonprofits and schools.
 MTCC has operated a VISTA grant as an intermediary organization, supporting anti-poverty, education-focused capacity building work in Montana.